-Nigel Spencer, Solution Team Manager – Connectivity & Security Services at O2, considers the challenges of motivating colleagues and teams as part of the new way of working.
+Nigel Spencer, Solution Team Manager – Connectivity & Security Services at O2, considers the challenges of motivating colleagues and teams as part of the future of work from home.

 For a start, I’m naturally quite a sociable person, and when I used to sit in a room waiting for a meeting to start, I’d strike up a conversation with the person sitting next to me.
 With an online meeting, there’s a barrier, or distance, between participants.
-Sure, you can send someone an instant message, but it’s not the same thing.
+Sure, you can send someone an instant message, but digital communication isn’t the same thing.

 Then there’s the video etiquette.
 Last year, I remember when it felt like no one was brave enough to switch their camera on when they joined a video conference.
 A couple of weeks into lockdown, and we seemed to find new self-confidence, and the courage, to switch the camera on and wave relentlessly at clients and colleagues alike.
 Now, as we enter the last quarter of the year, I’ve reached the point where I’d prefer to see people in person, however good the camera technology.

 If I’m feeling like this then I dare say my team are too.
 The wellbeing of my team concerns me.
 So what’s the solution?
-What do we need to do to make the ‘new normal’ feel normal?
+What do we need to do to make remote working and the ‘new normal’ feel normal?

 Here are seven things I’ve found that I think may help: